 - The embodiment of that delight in the enriched andheightened culture of the life of humanity

-There is a passage in Abhinavagupta’s work, Lochana, summing up the theories of rasa prevalent in his time and it shows how several meanings of the word recorded above were current then.
+There is a passage in Abhinavagupta’s work, where Lochana sums up the theories of rasa prevalent in his time; it shows how several meanings of the word recorded above were prevalent at that time.

 It has thus been maintained that: